 Most organizations attempting a go-digital strategy quickly realize the serious challenges involved in such a business transformation.
-Any kind of change tests a company's management skill, key processes and technological skill with the new generation of SaaS-based solutions.
+Any kind of change tests a company’s management dexterity, key processes, and technological skill with the new generation of SaaS-based solutions.

-A digital transformation is often is compared to a simultaneous organizational brain and heart transplant - it is complex, expensive, high risk and the long-term outcome is hardly a foregone conclusion.
-Inevitably, many companies look to shorten the timeline, reduce their risk and financial exposure and seek specialist outside help from firms that focus on Business Transformation and can bring in best practices, metrics and specialized planning and technology implementation skills.
+A digital transformation is often is compared to a simultaneous organizational brain and heart transplant.
+It is complex, expensive, and high-risk, and the long-term outcome is hardly a foregone conclusion.
+Inevitably, many companies look to shorten the timeline, reduce their risk and financial exposure, and seek specialist outside help from firms that focus on Business Transformation and can bring in best practices, metrics, and specialized planning and technology implementation skills.

-We recently had an opportunity to have an in-depth 20 Questions conversation with Jim Martindale who is the CEO of management consultancy Navint, - one of the expert firms focused on Business Transformation.
-In our session we talked with Jim at length about his insight into the dynamics of the growing market for Business Transformation consulting services and the types of challenges and opportunities companies are facing in attempting to develop and transform their business models to leverage new technological capabilities.
-A excerpt from this interview appears below and a full text is available to subscribers via an attachment below.
-The 20 Questions session was moderated by Andrew Dailey, Managing Director at MGI Research.
+We recently had an opportunity to have an in-depth 20 Questions conversation with Jim Martindale who is the CEO of management consultancy Navint, one of the expert firms focused on Business Transformation.
+In our session, we talked with Jim at length about his insight into the dynamics of the growing market for Business Transformation consulting services and the types of challenges and opportunities companies are facing in attempting to develop and transform their business models to leverage new technological capabilities.
+An excerpt from this interview is included below, and a full text is available to subscribers via an attachment below.
+This 20 Questions session was moderated by Andrew Dailey, Managing Director at MGI Research.

 Andrew Dailey: How are today’s business challenges different compared to those of 10 years ago?

 Jim Martindale: The differences are dramatic.
 Information is very fluid and available to whoever is consuming it in every industry.
 It’s become super competitive, so you either have to be really good or the best at what you do, or you have to be doing something that’s innovative and/or dramatically different.
 If you aren’t different and aren’t better, you are doomed.